 As discussed in Collaborative Learning Case Study on More than Wheels and Ways to Work, this process of collaborative learning can be a cost-efficient way for two organizations tackling similar social problems to benefit from each other’s strengths and scale their impact more quickly without having to address the organizational and cultural challenges of a merger.

 Ways to Work

 Ways to Work is based in Milwaukee, WI.
-Through its network of partners across the country, Ways to Work provides financial education and supports to working families with challenging credit histories.
+Through its network of partners across the country, Ways to Work provides financial education and support to working families with challenging credit histories.
 Ways to Work is an alternative to predatory lenders for people with a demonstrated commitment to improving their credit status, moving up in the workforce, and achieving increased self-sufficiency.

 As an asset-building and economic self-sufficiency program for underserved populations without access to conventional financial resources, Ways to Work helps families move off of and stay off welfare and dependency programs.
-Instead of handouts, it provides families a helping hand-up toward a more stable financial future.
+Instead of handouts, it provides families a helping hand toward a more stable financial future.

 Ways to Work partners with non-profit, family-serving agencies that are members of the Alliance for Strong Families and Communities.
-The Alliance family of companies includes both Ways to Work, Inc. and FEI Behavioral Health, which are both based in Milwaukee, Wis.
+The Alliance family of companies includes both Ways to Work, Inc. and FEI Behavioral Health, which are both based in Milwaukee, WI.

 For more information visit waystowork.org/index.php.